roman-milk/roman-milk.github.io/dirty-susan.md

  John opened the door on his side.
 "Anyway, let's get on with, shall we, boys?
 I want to see her mate.
 The fit bird."

  "Hello, lads," Susan said.
 She beamed a delighted smile, her tone husky as she surveyed the delicious array of manhood as the trio climbed the steps towards her.
 "You must be Omar," she added, the leer an indication that she'd heard good things about him.
-Report_Story #4